Frequently Asked Questions for Current Students

 What is an appropriate course load in graduate school?

 The normal load is 9 or 10 credit hours per semester.
 Nine is required for full-time status.
 Twelve is considered quite heavy.
-More than twelve is crazy.
+More than twelve is unreasonable.

 How much time should students devote to research during the academic year?